emkis/Labs/api-endpoint-centraliser/readme.md

 const path = "/api/" + apiVersion + "/users/" + id;
 ```

-This above is a simple example, but you can probably imagine how many other combinations we can have in a real project with multiple APIs and endpoints.
+These above are just simple examples, but you can probably imagine how many other combinations we can have in a large project with multiple APIs and endpoints.
+To summarize we these problems:

+- We don't have a consistent way of building URL paths.
+- We don't have a simple way of finding all the usages of an endpoint.
+- We don't necessarily know how many API/endpoints we rely on our project.

 ## Solution

+My solution to this problem is to declare in a centralised place all the endpoints a specific API has, and then use
 ...